VoIP FAQ – Covering The Basics

 Question – Is VoIP Difficult to Set Up?

 Quite to the contrary, VoIP is in fact probably one of the simplest systems to set up any office is ever likely to come across.
 As already mentioned, if you already have computers with Internet connections set up, adding a VoIP device is as easy as plugging in a mouse.
-It’s then just case of installing or downloading the provider-specific software and getting started.
+It’s then just a case of installing or downloading the provider-specific software and getting started.

 Question – Are VoIP Systems Difficult to Operate?

-You’d be forgiven for thinking so, but the answer is no. These days, the whole system is usually controlled by way of an ultra-simple point and click interface that’s pretty obvious from the first time you load it up.
+You’d be forgiven for thinking so, but the answer is no. These days, the whole system is usually controlled by way of an ultra-simple point-and-click interface that’s pretty obvious from the first time you load it up.
 As such, there’s rarely any need for additional training or guidance – even for those who may not be quite as tech-savvy as others.

 Question – Will I Have to Sign Up for a Long-Term Contract?

 This all depends on which provider you go for, but more often than not there’s generally no need to either pay hefty sums for services in advance or bind yourself to a fixed long-term contract.
-In the instances where contracts do apply however, chances are you’ll be able to modify and alter your package as and when required without having to pay unfair admin fees and charges.
-Which means that no matter what happens within your business – good or bad – you’ll be able to continually tailor your package to suit.
+In the instances where contracts do apply, however, chances are you’ll be able to modify and alter your package as and when required without having to pay unfair admin fees and charges.
+This means that no matter what happens within your business – good or bad – you’ll be able to continually tailor your package to suit.

 Question – How Are Calls Charged?

 This again will vary in accordance with the provider you go with – some offer all-inclusive packages for a set monthly fee, while others will charge by the minute.
-In the case of the latter however it’s still extremely difficult to run up the kinds of bills you might be used to.
+In the case of the latter, however, it’s still extremely difficult to run up the kinds of bills you might be used to.
 After all, when you’re looking at rates as low as 1p per minute to call from the UK to Australia, high bills are likely to be a non-entity.

 Question – Can I Use VoIP Without a Computer?